 Under the published rules you can only leave and re-enter the park if you have an annual pass so you can’t plan to go out for lunch and come back.
 I have spoken to people who had their hand stamped at the gate and successfully came back in on the same day but these are an exception and it’s not part of the terms and conditions of the daily tickets so I wouldn’t rely on it personally.

 There are a lot of options for meals and snacks within the park and although it is quite spread out you’d never need to go far to get something to drink or find a bathroom.

 Each section of the park has its own dining options.
-Some are snack-based from a cart, others are sit down restaurants, cafeteria and a pub.
+Some are snack-based from a cart, and others are sit-down restaurants, cafeterias and a pub.
 The studio guide you are given at the entry has a matrix of eating options and helps you identify any specific categories such as vegetarian, eating with food allergies, kids menu and a price indication.